jamesej/lyniconanc/README.md

 You can now run the site and login with the password you set up (the email is admin@lynicon-user.com)

+If you would like to populate your database with sample content, there is a script at `\src\LyniconANC.Release\Areas\Lynicon\Admin\SQL\TilesSiteContentSetup.sql` which will create example content for the test site.

 ## How Tos

 ### Add and Edit Content Items